 Analysis / Bias

 In review, the magazine and website publish news on technology, technical innovation, and sustainable energy.
-Articles and headlines are free of emotional wording such as This is the most precise 3D map of the Milky Way ever made.
-Although they rarely report on politics they do not have a positive view of President Trump’s scientific positions such as The Gaping, Dangerous Hole in the Trump Administration.
-Finally, during the coronavirus of 2020, they have reported with factual pro-science information.
-In general, all information is pro-science and any bias is directed at those who reject the scientific consensus.
+Articles and headlines are free of emotional wording, such as This is the most precise 3D map of the Milky Way ever made.
+Although they rarely report on politics, they do not positively view former President Trump’s scientific positions such as The Gaping, Dangerous Hole in the Trump Administration.
+Finally, during the coronavirus of 2020, they have reported factual pro-science information.
+In general, all information is pro-science, and any bias is directed at those who reject the scientific consensus.

 Failed Fact Checks

-Overall, we rate MIT Technology Review Pro-Science based on strong sourcing of information and promotion of the consensus in scientific matters.
-(D. Van Zandt 12/2/2016) Updated (12/4/2020)
+Overall, we rate MIT Technology Review Pro-Science based on the strong sourcing of information and promoting consensus in scientific matters.
+(D. Van Zandt 12/2/2016) Updated (7/2/2021)